mas-vi/Chaos-Game/README.md

 ## Installation

 The only requirement is having Visual Studio installed on your computer.
 Clone the project and then run it.

+## Usage

+Choose a triangle and a random point.
+The app wil begging drawing the figure.
+Use Space to pause/unpause or the Red Button to reset the app.